1. Is Membership of Winchester Photographic Society always open or is there a Waiting List?

 3. What are the season dates?

-• Our season runs from the first Tuesday in September to the last Tuesday in May, with a short Christmas break.
+• Our season runs from the first Tuesday in September to the first Tuesday in June, with a short Christmas break.
 In addition, there are a number of optional meetings, social events and "photographic walks" through the summer break.

 4. Is my skill level appropriate for the Society?